 We take great pride in the virtual store, and we think it shows, especially in our photographs!
 We have spent many, many hours photographing all of our yarn under strict lighting controls to capture each dye lot in its true colors.
 When we get a new dye lot, we photograph it, too!

 We also take photographs of color sets so that you can see how the colors play off of each other.
 Color theory is something that we take very seriously because we do not want to sell you something that looks awful in the finished garment.
-Nobody wants to spend hours and hours making something that turns out to be hideous.
+Nobody wants to spend hours and hours making something that is hideous.

 When making color selections, please turn off any blue light filters or amber filters as these greatly effect the color on your monitor, tablet or screen.